 The Thyroid Gland

 All or part of the thyroid gland may be surgically removed for any of the following reasons:

 , due to Graves disease or an over-functioning nodule

 Enlarged thyroid, known as a goiter, causing significant symptoms because of its sizeThyroid nodule(s) that are suspicious or cause concern for thyroid cancerThyroid cancer

-Complications are rare, but no procedure is completely free of risk.
-If you are planning to have a thyroidectomy, your doctor will review a list of possible complications, which may include: Damage to the parathyroid gland, which controls calcium metabolism, which could lead to nerve and heart problemsScarringBleedingInfectionVoice changes due to damage to nerves leading to the voice box—rareThyrotoxic crisis, which is a sudden excessive release of thyroid hormone at toxic levels—very rare
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Damage to the parathyroid gland, which controls calcium metabolism, which could lead to nerve and heart problemsScarringBleedingInfectionLow blood calcium—usually temporaryVoice changes due to damage to nerves leading to the voice box—rareThyrotoxic crisis, which is a sudden excessive release of thyroid hormone at toxic levels—very rare